jsbaan/jsbaan.github.io/_posts/2025-01-14-ai-chat-app-from-scratch-part-1.md

 The above architecture diagram shows how a user’s HTTP request to localhost on the left flows through the system.
 We will discuss and set up each individual service, starting with the backend services on the right.
 Finally, we discuss communication, networking and container orchestration.

-The structure of this post follows the components in our architecture:
+The structure of this post follows the components in our architecture (click to jump to the section):
 1. [**Language model API**](#1).
 A llama.cpp language model inference server running the quantized Qwen2.5-0.5B-Instruct model [🤖](https://github.com/jsbaan/ai-app-from-scratch/tree/main/lm-api).
 2. [**PostgreSQL database server**](#2).
 A database that stores chats and messages [🤖](https://github.com/jsbaan/ai-app-from-scratch/tree/main/db).
 3. [**Database API**](#3).
 A FastAPI and Uvicorn Python server that queries the PostgreSQL database [🤖](https://github.com/jsbaan/ai-app-from-scratch/tree/main/db-api).